-Rene Stark is the advisor for the main campus/weekend program.
-Cynthia Brown is the advisor for the extension centers.
+Rene Stark is the advisor for the main campus program.
+Brenda Washington is the advisor for the extension centers.

 Training takes place in the classroom, lab, and clinical settings within the community.
 One-hundred percent (100%) attendance is mandatory.
 There are no make-up days.
 Students are expected to have their textbook on the first day of class.
 Program admission requires a minimum age of 17 and documentation of a negative TB status.
 A criminal background clearance check is required which will be done in the agency/clinical.
 Entry assessment testing is required.

 Save a trip to campus.
 Just fire up your computer webcam and microphone to talk to an advisor online.more »

 Save time and gas: Get your books online through WCC’s Barnes & Noble Bookstore.more »